ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ### Prerequisites for configuring a private network endpoint
 {: #shared_vcd-ops-guide-pne-prereqs}

 * You must have a running VM.
-For more information, see [Creating a virtual machine](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-machine).
 * The VM must be connected to a routed organization virtual data center network.
 For more information, see [Creating a routed organization virtual data center network](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-routed-organization) and [Connect the VMs to the network](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-connect-vm).
 * You must have virtual routing and forwarding and service endpoints enabled on the account that the allowlisted IP or subnet belong to.
 For more information, see [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint).